jinghuazhao/INF/SCALLOP_INF_I_analysis_plan.md

 * Analyse patients and controls separately – results will be merged at meta-analysis stage

+### Software

+It is preferable to use software which account for genotype uncertainty, such as SNPTEST, QUICKTEST, or BOLT-LMM.

 ## 4. Descriptive statistics

 Please fill out the spreadsheet as with SCALLOP/CVD1 with naming convention: